 As part of our commitment to our inclusion strategy, we are building strong female representation at all levels within the Group - including at Board, executive and senior management levels.
 We are proud to have signed up to the Women in Finance Charter, which reflects our commitment to build strong female representation at all levels within our organisation.
 We have set measurable objectives for achieving gender diversity, and our progress towards achieving these objectives is reported to the Board.

-As at 30 September 2017, the percentage of female representation on the Board was 25% (based on three female Directors and nine male Directors).
-It is the Board’s intention that this proportion is a minimum and that it improves.
-Our target is to achieve 33% by 2020, achieved through the natural cycle of Board renewal.
+As at 30 September 2018, the percentage of female representation on the Board was 27% (based on three female Directors and eight male Directors) which has risen to 31% (based on four female Directors and nine male Directors) following the appointment of Geeta Gopalan and Amy Stirling on 15 October 2018 and Debbie Crosbie stepping down from the Board on 19 November 2018.
+It is the Board’s intention that this proportion improves even further and our target is to achieve 33% by 2020, achieved through the natural cycle of Board renewal.
 Notwithstanding our gender diversity target, Board composition is based on meritocracy.
 CYBG also has a target of 40% women in senior management roles by 2020 as part of Women in Finance Charter commitments.